Outlining your goals, setting a budget, and choosing the best technology are keys to establishing and running an effective family office.

 A family office is an organization that’s created to serve a variety of administration and management needs in a structured way for families.
 These responsibilities vary because each family’s situation and needs are unique, but most family offices tend to have one of the following broad categories as a central focus:

 Family Office Structure

-- Administrative family offices handle needs such as paying bills, making travel arrangements, and providing basic accounting services.
-Depending on the complexity, financial reporting and treasury management will also be integral to the services provided.
+- Administrative family offices handle needs such as paying bills, making travel arrangements, and providing essential accounting services.
+Depending on the complexity, financial reporting, and treasury management will also be integral to the services provided.

 - Investment-oriented family offices add wealth management services for the principals’ public market, private equity, and real estate investments.
-This structure will often involve a blend of investment and property management, as well as treasury management and the administrative and accounting services outlined above.
+This structure will often involve a blend of investment and property management, treasury management, and the administrative and accounting services outlined above.

-All of these factors may help dictate the types of professionals or outsourced services required to effectively support the family office.
+These factors may help dictate the types of professionals or outsourced services required to support the family office effectively.